FM History

-In the mean time, please enjoy this historic outline of the area.
+One contribution we received is this historic outline of the area.

 1. Interesting.
 Apparently Oceanside Blvd didn’t exist in 1956; it was laid over “Short St” and then extended east.
 I love old maps.